Stay-at-home order protests continue Sunday in San Diego County

 Organizers of the IB rally said they would gather but remain six feet apart while calling on Mayor Serge Dedina and the city council to immediately “reopen the city.”
 The gathering was followed by a march along Coronado Avenue to the beach.

-On Saturday, protesters in Encinitas called for beaches to be opened immediately.
+On Saturday, protesters at Moonlight Beach in Encinitas called for beaches to be opened immediately.
 Some walked beyond the yellow caution tape before either being warned or arrested by deputies and escorted off the beach.
-At least four people were arrested by San Diego Sheriff’s deputies.
+Three people were arrested and cited by sheriff's deputies during a protest.
+The three were cited for violating the stay-at-home order and congregating on a closed beach.

 Over the intercom, deputies announced: “You are gathering in violation of the public health order,” to which the protesters shouted obscenities.